chvijaykrishna/M1_PowerBillVariousSegments/1_Requirements/README.md

 1) Simple & Easy to Use
 2) Everyone can use
 3) Easily Calculated the Invoice
-d) Highly Secure, Scalable & Reliable
+4) Highly Secure, Scalable & Reliable
-e) Multi Operating System
+5) Multi Operating System

 ### Weakness: